OpenLearn: Fundamentals of the program

 Through the Moodle-based virtual learning environment, learners are offered over 1000 structured media-rich study units, supported by a number of learning and communication tools in the Free Courses area.
 Personal profiles, learning journals and rating options empower learners to become self publishers and reviewers, tagging their entries to provide a means by which others can find and connect with their ideas.
 Knowledge mapping software enables learners to visually represent resources and the links between them, to construct arguments and frame debates.

 The OpenLearn website also provides a standalone experience for the learner, but is also one that can be taken apart and remixed to take on a new form.
 The Web 2.0 approach to an open and collaborative LearningSpace primarily for learners, is complemented by OpenLearn Create(formerly Labspace and OpenLearnWorks), an area for experimentation, where educational practitioners are encouraged to download, amend and adapt both current and archived course materials.
 Published under an Attribution-ShareAlike-NonCommercial Creative Commons license, the Open University media-rich materials can be reused in alternative educational settings, repurposed for a local context, translated and built upon to form a larger open repository of derivative educational materials.
 Collaborators are encouraged to form their own areas within the LabSpace to personalise the materials, increasing the relevance of the content for specific learning communities and to test out course ideas and develop materials based on user feedback.

 Virtual content

 OpenLearn enables virtual content not just through its licensing model, but also through a commitment to open technologies.
 The use of an open source virtual learning environment, along with the ability for people to download and upload materials in various formats (from an RSS to a print to an IMS Common Cartridge) encourages replication of the content and enables interoperability with other provider's content management systems.
 Innovators have already re-published OpenLearn materials in new environments by implementing a variety of freely available technologies.
 The materials have been replicated in offline desktop libraries to provide access for remote communities around the world.
-RSS feeds enable the content to be easily embedded in web based widgets and RSS readers, allowing the engagement with the content to happen away from OpenLearn..
+RSS feeds enable the content to be easily embedded in web based widgets and RSS readers, allowing the engagement with the content to happen away from OpenLearn.

-OpenLearn Create

-By the end of the first phase of funding (30 April 2008), OpenLearn hosted more than five thousand hours of core OU materials and additional user generated content in the LabSpace area of the site.

-In 2012, the LabSpace area was overhauled to give a better user experience and a tighter focus on collaboration with partners.
-The area was rebranded OpenLearn Works.
-The site has since been further developed and redesigned, changing its name to OpenLearn Create in 2017.